Fort Dodge, Iowa minor league baseball history: Central Association 1916–1917

 The Fort Dodge Dodgers became members of the 1916 Class D level Central Association, as the Iowa State League changed names.
-The Fort Dodge Dodgers finished the 1916 season with a 41–83 record, placing 7th in the Central Association standings.
-Fort Dodge finished 7th place because the 8th place Muscatine Muskies were forced to forfeit 34 wins, dropping the Muscatine team into 8th place.
-Paul Turgeon and Babe Towne were the 1916 managers, as Fort Dodge finished 36.0 games behind the 1st place Marshalltown Ansons.
+The Fort Dodge Dodgers finished the 1916 season with a 41–83 record, placing seventh in the Central Association standings.
+Fort Dodge finished seventh place because the eighth place Muscatine Muskies were forced to forfeit 34 wins, dropping the Muscatine team into last place.
+Paul Turgeon and Babe Towne were the 1916 managers, as Fort Dodge finished 36.0 games behind the first place Marshalltown Ansons.

-The 1917 Fort Dodge Dodgers placed 6th in their final season of play.
+The 1917 Fort Dodge Dodgers placed sixth in their final season of play.
 On July 8, 1917, Fort Dodge pitcher Ted Turner pitched a losing no–hitter against the Charles City Tractories as Fort Dodge lost the game 1–0.
 Fort Dodge ended the 1917 Central Association season with a record of 37–57 record under manager Charley Stis.
-Fort Dodge was last in the standings as the Clinton Pilots and Lacrosse Infants folded during the season.
-The Dodgers were 25.0 games behind the 1st place Marshalltown Ansons in the final standings.
+Fort Dodge was last in the standings as the Clinton Pilots and La Crosse Infants folded during the season.
+The Dodgers were 25.0 games behind the first place Marshalltown Ansons in the final standings.
 The Central Association season ended early on August 7, 1917.
 The league then folded following the 1917 season.

 Fort Dodge has not hosted another minor league team.

 Today, the Fort Dodge "Dodgers" moniker is still in use by the Fort Dodge Senior High School athletic teams.

 In 2018, a reassembled team called the "Fort Dodge Gypsum Eaters" paid homage to the 1904 Fort Dodge team.
 The team played an exhibition game at the Field of Dreams, near Dyersville, Iowa.
 Fort Dodge played against a travelling team from the United Kingdom and Ireland Baseball Federation.

 In 2019, Fort Dodge gained a collegiate summer baseball franchise, who adopted a close moniker to early Fort Dodge minor league teams.
-The Fort Dodge Gypsum Miners began play in the Pioneer Collegiate Baseball League, with home games played at Patterson Field.
+The Fort Dodge Gypsum Miners began play in the Pioneer Collegiate Baseball League, with home games played at Patterson Field and coached by Connor McLeod.